 - Know that just because an individual may be nonverbal, he or she is still able to hear and understand much of what is said around them.
 Make sure all messages are positive.

 - Perspective-taking is a challenge for many individuals on the autism spectrum.
 When watching a movie or looking at pictures of people, practice these skills by asking them questions about how the person is feeling, what they are thinking, and what they are going to do next.
 Have them explain and point out the specific cues that support their ideas.

 - Every individual is different, so it’s important to be mindful of sensory input in the individual’s environment.
-Consider the visual input (e.g. fluorescent or bright lights), auditory input (e.g. loud noises), tactile input (e.g. certain surfaces, textures, fabrics), and smell/tastes (strong perfumes or certain food textures) that may be bothering the individual with an autism spectrum disorder.
-If these sensory issue are not addressed, repetitive behaviors and a failure to respond to certain relevant stimuli may develop.
+Consider the visual input (e.g. fluorescent or bright lights), auditory input (e.g. loud noises), tactile input (e.g. certain surfaces, textures, fabrics), and smell/tastes (strong perfumes or certain food textures) that may be bothering the individual.
+If these sensory issues are not addressed, repetitive behaviors and a failure to respond to certain relevant stimuli may develop.

 - Break tasks down into smaller steps.
 Showing pictures of each step, modeling the task, and saying each step out loud can help facilitate learning.
 Set students up for success and provide rewards when goals are reached.

 - Try to keep language as simple as possible by using minimal words when making your point or providing information.
 Avoid the use of sarcasm and idioms, as these may be taken literally.
 Be as concrete as possible.

 - Unstructured activities and wait time can be a source of anxiety and confusion for some individuals.
 Specific directions and checklists of what to do during unstructured activities can be beneficial.
 Bringing a “wait time” activity (i.e. books, toys) can help ease this anxiety.